An Introduction to Geometric Topology: Extensions of homotopies

 The proof is complete. \end{proof}

 \begin{lemma} Let $r\subset \matH^n$ be a line and $\pi\colon \matH^n \to r$ be the orthogonal projection to $r$.
 The maximum dilatation of $\pi$ at $x\in\matH^n$ is

-where $s=d(x,r)$. \end{lemma} \begin{proof} We use the half-space model with $r$ and $x$ as in Fig.~\ref{cosh:fig}-(left): we know that $\cosh s = \frac 1 {\cos \theta}$.
-We have $T_x=U\oplus V$ as in Fig.~\ref{cosh:fig}-(right) with $V= \ker d\pi_x$.
+where $s=d(x,r)$. \end{lemma} \begin{proof} We use the half-space model with $r$ and $x$ as in Figure \ref{cosh:fig}-(left): we know that $\cosh s = \frac 1 {\cos \theta}$.
+We have $T_x=U\oplus V$ as in Figure \ref{cosh:fig}-(right) with $V= \ker d\pi_x$.
 A generator $u$ of $U$ is just rotated by $d\pi_x$ with respect to the Euclidean metric; with respect to the hyperbolic metric we have

 The proof is complete. \end{proof}

 We write $\overline{pq}$ for the segment with endpoints $p$ and $q$ and we denote by $N_r(A)$ the $r$-neighbourhood of $A$.

 \begin{lemma} Let $F\colon\matH^n\to\matH^n$ be a pseudo-isometry.
 There is a $R>0$ such that